Innocent (actor): Film career

 Innocent entered the film industry in 1972 with the movie Nritashala.
 At first, he produced a few serious offbeat films, but he was not successful.
 In the long span of his career, Innocent has worked in more than 700 films, mostly in comedy roles, predominantly in Malayalam.
 He has also acted in a few Tamil and Hindi films.

 Innocent's mannerisms and diction is unique in Malayalam cinema and he wildly caught the attention of the Malayalam audience.
 This made him one of the best in the Malayalam comedy scene, also making him a hot favorite for mimicry artistes.
 His popularity can be gauged from the fact that many frontline directors in Malayalam (like Priyadarshan, Satyan Anthikkad, Fazil and Kamal) rarely made films without Innocent.
 He has proven his acting skills in serious and character roles in several films.
 He has been the president of the Association of Malayalam Movie Artistes (AMMA) for 12 years.
 He held the post for four consecutive terms.

-Innocent played has played many comedy roles in movies like Ramji Rao Speaking, Mannar Mathai Speaking, Kilukkam, Godfather, Vietnam Colony, Nadodikattu, Manichitrathazhu, Kalyanaraman, Chronic Bachelor etc. Innocent has also played several character and villain roles in movies such as Keli, Kathodu Kathoram.
+Innocent has played many comedy roles in movies like Ramji Rao Speaking, Mannar Mathai Speaking, Kilukkam, Godfather, Vietnam Colony, Nadodikattu, Manichitrathazhu, Kalyanaraman, Chronic Bachelor etc. Innocent has also played several character and villain roles in movies such as Keli, Kathodu Kathoram.

 He predominantly worked in Malayalam films in addition to a few Tamil, Kannada, Hindi and English films, mostly in comedic roles.
 In a career spanning more than five decades, he acted in more than 700 films and is considered one of the best comedians in Malayalam cinema.
 He also appeared in roles with negative shades such as in Mazhavilkavadi, Ponmuttayidunna Tharavu and Ganamela.
 Innocent won several awards, including Kerala State Film Award and Kerala Film Critics Award.

 Other films include Kabooliwaala, Gajakesariyogam, Mithunam, Mazhavilkavadi, Manassinakkare, Thuruppugulan, Rasathanthram,Naran and Mahasamudram.
 His pairing with K. P. A. C. Lalitha was highly successful.
 They have acted together in many movies such as Ponn Muttayidunna Tharavu, My Dear Muthachchan, Godfather and Manichitrathazhu.
 Philip's was his last film before his death in March 2023.